stokeo/cfs/README.rst

 CFS is a fork of S3QL aiming to give simultaneous mount ability and improve robustness with cyberattacks and hardware failures resistance.

+CFS uses Cassandra database instead of SQLite for metadata storage

 Original S3QL readme :